mattmar/dynamAedes/README.md

 The model is driven by temperature, photoperiod and intra-specific larval competition and can be applied to three different "spatial scales": punctual, local and regional.
-These modes consider different degrees of spatial complexity and data availability, by accounting for active and passive dispersal of mosquitoes as well as for specific input temperature data (weather station vs. gridded temperature data from remote sense).
+These modes consider different degrees of spatial complexity and data availability, for example by accounting for active and passive dispersal of mosquitoes or for specific input temperature data (weather station vs. gridded remotely-sensed temperature data).

 The main features of **dynamAedes** are:

--   It's a stochastic model: the distribution of resulting metrics (e.g., number of adults) depends on the number of iterations.
+-   It allows to simulate the active and passive dispersal of adult mosquitoes (when *scale="local"*).

--   At local scale, **dynamAedes** allows to simulate the active and passive dispersal of adult mosquitoes.
+-   It's a stochastic model, thus the distribution of its output metrics (e.g., number of adults) integrates "random" variation and can thus differ slightly between different model runs.

--   It has four functions (*psi*, *adci*, *dici* and *icci*) to derive metrics on the space-time trends of the simulated populations, e.g., the 95% CI of the dispersal in a given period or the number of colonized cells.
+-   It provides four functions (*psi*, *adci*, *dici* and *icci*) to easily derive summary metrics (i.g., based on user-defines quantiles) on the space-time trend of the simulated population dynamics, e.g., the 95% CI of the population dispersal in a given period or the number of cells colonised.

 ## Installation